jason7yn/react-cms/questions.md

 ### Lec 10 todo:

-1. what css property will be inherited
+1. what css property will be inherited done
 2. usecallback done
 3. position